uf-mil/mil/Simul8.md

         * [ ] Critical navigation sensor out (Is this necessary?)
         * [ ] Various mission failure scenarios
         * [ ] Controller: Target state cannot be made stable

+    * [ ] Headless simulation (No rendering) - This is important!
+        * We can optimize controller gains, path planners, do monte-carlos, etc

+# Bug-hunt

+There are a few bugs in the simulator that should be chased down, but are not breaking.

+* The velocity and force indicators point in the wrong direction sometimes (But not always...?)
+* A light source has to be the last thing added
+    * In addition, we only support one light-source, any ideas on fixing this?